Welcome to today's edition of the Rush 24-7 podcast.

 My house is burning down.

-You think the insurance company would sell you an insurance policy in the middle of a fire, destroying your house.
+You think the insurance company would sell you an insurance policy in the middle of a fire destroying your house?

 It's the same thing as when you have a pre-existing medical condition and you want to be insured for it.

-If you really want to save money, two things you can do toward reform and make uh health insurance portable from state to state.
+If you really want to save money, two things you can do, toward reform and make health insurance portable from state to state so that you can buy a policy from California if you like it.

-A California country, right now you can't.
+A California, right now you can't.

 I mean, that would lower costs like so many things we could do here in the private sector.